 \subsection{Ablation study}

-To demonstrate the effectiveness of the ReferenceNet design, we explore alternative designs, including (1) using only the CLIP image encoder to represent reference image features without integrating ReferenceNet, (2) initially finetuning SD and subsequently training ControlNet with the reference image.
-(3) integrating the above two designs.
-Experiments are conducted on the UBC fashion video dataset.
+\textbf{Image Condition Modeling. } To demonstrate the effectiveness of our image condition modeling, we explore alternative designs, including 1) using only the CLIP image encoder to represent reference image features without integrating ReferenceNet, 2) initially finetuning SD and subsequently training ControlNet with the reference image.
+3) integrating the above two designs.
+Experiments are conducted on UBC fashion video dataset.
 As shown in Fig.~\ref{fig:ablation}, visualizations illustrate that ReferenceNet outperforms the other three designs.
 Solely relying on CLIP features as reference image features can preserve image similarity but fails to fully transfer details.
 ControlNet does not enhance results as its features lack spatial correspondence, rendering it inapplicable.
 Quantitative results are also presented in Tab.~\ref{table:ablation}, demonstrating the superiority of our design.